nasmith/NLP-spring25/about.md

 At a high level, the instructor hopes for CSE 517 and 447 students to be able to draw the right inferences from what they see in the news (or a press release, or a job talk) about NLP.

-## 447 vs. 517

-The courses are similar in breadth and use the same lecture content.
-The projects are quite different; 447’s project is a predefined implementation problem that gives teams freedom in developing a solution.
-It is designed to encourage iterative improvement and an understanding of inherent tradeoffs in building an NLP system.
-517’s project is more research-oriented; it asks teams to reproduce experiments in recently published NLP papers.
-Teams have great flexibility in the choice of a paper to reproduce.

-Additionally, there may be differences in the assignments.

 ## Lectures

 You are encouraged to come to live lectures and participate in the discussions.
 The instructor may provide notes, voice recordings, and/or transcripts of the lectures.
 If there are lecture slides, they'll be shared on the course website.